almeidas-tatiane/robust-api-performance/docs/setup-nginx.md

 You can later add **SSL (HTTPS), load balancing, or rate limiting** via NGINX — without changing your backend.

 **NGINX helps you**
-- Consolidate all services behind one port (usually 80 or 443)
+- Consolidate all services behind one port (usually 80)
 - Add authentication (basic auth) to protect these services
 - Hide backend ports (security by obscurity + reduce exposed ports)
 - Have cleaner URLs like http://EC2_IP/ or /metrics/ instead of ports
-- Easily add HTTPS later (SSL/TLS encryption)

 ---
 ## Example Use Case